GSA-TTS/identity-dev-docs/_pages/production.md

   - If you selected the SAML protocol, you will be prompted to enter the Assertion Consumer Service URL, Assertion Consumer Logout Service URL, SP Initiated Login URL, SAML Assertion Encryption, Signed Response Message Requested, Return to App URL, Push notification URL, and Redirect URIs.
   - Select the Next button to move on to the final step.

-1. Select the sign-in, sign-up, and forgot password help text users will encounter in your app.
+1. Select the sign-in, sign-up, and forgot password help text users will encounter when accessing your application.
 This step is optional but encouraged to ensure better usability.
 Take a look at the [user experience guidance]({% link _pages/user-experience/help-text.md %}) for a good example of help text.

 1. Once all fields are complete select the "Create configuration" button.